Paul Hellyer: Politics 1969–1988

 In 1969, Hellyer issued a major report on housing and urban renewal in which he advocated incremental reforms rather than new government programs.
-He called for greater flexibility in Canada's mortgage loan system, and encouraged corporate pension funds to invest more money in housing programs.
+He called for greater flexibility in Canada's mortgage loan system and encouraged corporate pension funds to invest more money in housing programs.
 His approach did not meet with universal acceptance.
-Some provincial and municipal governments were openly skeptical, and Heward Grafftey, a left-leaning Progressive Conservative with an interest in housing, called for a more radical approach.
+Some provincial and municipal governments were openly skeptical, and Heward Grafftey, a left-leaning Progressive Conservative (PC) with an interest in housing, called for a more radical approach.

-Hellyer's report also called for the suspension of the "wholesale destruction of older housing" and for "greater selectivity... in the demolition of existing houses".
+The report also called for the suspension of the "wholesale destruction of older housing" and for "greater selectivity [...] in the demolition of existing houses".
 Grand urban renewal projects would come to an end as a result of his Task Force.
-Hellyer resigned from the cabinet in 1969 over a dispute with Trudeau over the implementation of the housing program.
+Hellyer resigned from the cabinet in 1969 after a dispute with Trudeau over the implementation of the housing program.

-Hellyer sat in Parliament as an independent beginning in 1971.
-After his 1971 attempt to form a new political party, Action Canada, failed, Progressive Conservative leader Robert Stanfield invited him to join the PC caucus.
-He returned to prominence as an opposition critic and was re-elected in the 1972 election as a Progressive Conservative.
-He lost his seat, however, in the 1974 election.
+From 1971, Hellyer sat in Parliament as an independent, and after failing to form a new political party called Action Canada, he was invited by PC leader Robert Stanfield to join the PC caucus.
+He returned to prominence as an opposition critic and was re-elected in the 1972 election as a Progressive Conservative but lost his seat in the 1974 election.

 Despite this loss, Hellyer contested the PC leadership election of 1976.
-His views were too right wing for most delegates, and alienated many Tories with a speech attacking Red Tories as not being "true conservatives".
+His views were too right wing for most delegates, and he alienated many PCs with a speech attacking Red Tories as not being "true conservatives".
 He finished a distant sixth of eight contestants on the second ballot; Joe Clark won the leadership.

-Hellyer rejoined the Liberal Party in 1982, but remained mostly silent in politics.
-In 1988, he contested the Liberal nomination in the Toronto riding of St. Paul's, losing to Aideen Nicholson, who had defeated Hellyer 14 years previously when he was a Tory MP in the adjacent riding of Trinity.
+Hellyer rejoined the Liberal Party in 1982 but remained mostly silent in politics.
+He contested the Liberal nomination in the Toronto riding of St. Paul's in 1988, losing to Aideen Nicholson who had defeated Hellyer 14 years previously when a PC MP in the adjacent riding of Trinity.

-Under Prime Minister Pierre Trudeau, he also served as Canada's only Senior Minister from April 1968 until 1969, when he resigned from the post.
+Under Prime Minister Trudeau, Hellyer served as Canada's only Senior Minister from April 1968 until resigning from the post in 1969.